Fire Protection Engineering

 Awards and Recognition

 Academic achievement awards are sponsored by the department, student and professional societies along with the honor society.
-These awards are presented at the annual A. James Clark School of Engineering Honors and Awards ceremony.
+These awards are presented at various Department events and also at the annual A. James Clark School of Engineering Honors and Awards ceremony.
 Eligibility criteria for these awards are available in the department office.

 Academic Programs and Departmental Facilities